pulibrary/drds-handbook-deprecated/creating_issues.md

 # Creating Issues

-We offer these guidelines to help product owners and others create issues with a helpful amount of initial information.
+We offer these guidelines to help Product Owners and others create issues with a helpful amount of initial information.
-Our tech leads and product owners review each issue that is created, and will ask follow-up questions if needed.
+Our Technical Liaisons and Product Owners review each issue that is created, and will ask follow-up questions if needed.
 Following these guidelines will help us understand, replicate, and resolve your problem or request.

 ## Bug issues